voder-ai/eslint-plugin-traceability/CONTRIBUTING.md

 2. Create small, incremental commits in their fork (feature branches in forks are acceptable if helpful to your workflow).
 3. Open a PR from the fork against the `main` branch of this repository.

 Even in this case, `main` in the upstream repository remains the **single integration branch**, and changes are merged into `main` as soon as they are ready.
+The unified CI/CD workflow will then evaluate the Conventional Commit history on `main` and, if appropriate, automatically publish a new release based on those commits—no manual tag or release steps are needed from contributors.

 ## Commit Message Conventions